 NOTE: The UE IP address is used to discover the PSA UPF serving the particular UE IP address.
 The NF consumer can only use the UE IP address to discover PSA UPF(s) that serve the corresponding IPv4 address/IPv6 prefix range and register the corresponding information in the NRF.

 Upon release of an N4 Session the UPF implicitly terminates subscriptions for a UE related to the N4 Session.
-When the N4 Session to the UPF is released, the UPF may send a notification with a subscription termination indication and an optional cause code to the UPF event consumer. the UPF may report to the consumer any data that has been collected but not sent to the consumer yet when the N4 session to the UPF is released (see clause 4.15.4.5 of TS 23.502 [3]).
+When the N4 Session to the UPF is released and the UPF received the Subscription termination reporting indication directly from the consumer, the UPF shall send a notification with a subscription termination indication and an optional cause code to the UPF event consumer.
+When the N4 Session to the UPF is released and the UPF received the Remaining data reporting indication from the SMF or directly from the consumer, the UPF may report to the consumer any data that has been collected but not sent to the consumer yet (see clause 4.15.4.5 of TS 23.502 [3]).

 To alleviate the load of UPF due to frequent event notification for data collection related events, the event subscription may include Reporting suggestion information.
 The Reporting suggestion information includes Report urgency and Reporting window information.
 Reporting urgency information represents whether this event report can be delay tolerant, i.e. the event report can be delayed.
 If the Reporting urgency information indicates "delay tolerant", the Reporting window is also provided, which defines the last valid reporting time and UPF shall report the event before that time.
 If the Reporting suggestion information allows this, the UPF can concatenate several event reports (of the same event) to the same notification endpoint into one notification message.